Gambling in Ireland

 Land-based gambling

-• Land-based gaming constitutes approx. 1.5% of the entire gambling industry in Ireland.
+- Land based casino gaming constitutes approx. 1.5% of the entire gambling industry in Ireland, generating a GGR of approx. 26 million Euro in 2007.

-• The sector currently directly employs approimately 500 people.
+- The sector currently directly employs approximately 500 people.

 Profile of Gambling Industry in Ireland